UmangDalvadi/Hacktoberfest-2023/README.md

 git push --set-upstream origin branchA
 ```
 - Create a pull request
+- Do not forget to `STAR ⭐` this repo

 ## Hurray!!
 You just got closer to complete your hacktoberfest challenge.